maffblaster/maffblaster.github.io/projects.md

 permalink: /projects/
 ---

 Here you can find a summary of my contributions to various projects.
-Things found here I have found to be particularly enjoyable to spent some earth-time on:
+Things found here I have found to be particularly enjoyable to spent some earth-time:

 ## Personal ##

-* This personal blog website.
+* This website.

+### Ministry ###

+* Currently serving in college ministry which impacts many details of life.

 ### Wiki contributions ###